5 Spots to Experience Some of the Best Birding in Florida

 By Gary McKechnie

-People fly south for the winter for the same reasons birds do: sunshine, beaches and the great outdoors.
+Birds fly south for the winter for the same reasons people do: sunshine, beaches and the great outdoors.
 Yet birds have the advantage of free accommodations courtesy of the Great Florida Birding and Wildlife Trail, a natural navigational route that stretches more than 2,000 miles across the state and contains 515 habitats.
 For a complete list, visit that website.
 But for now, consider visiting these five destinations to see some of the best birding in Florida.

 Mangrove swamps, mudflats, rivers, lakes and hardwood forests at the J.N.
 ‘Ding’ Darling National Wildlife Refuge are home to herons, egrets, ibises, storks, spoonbills, ducks, sparrows, blackbirds, warblers and shorebirds.
 Take a tram tour on Wildlife Drive or canoe/kayak into mangrove wilderness areas for better birding views.
 For a special treat, take a sunset cruise on Tarpon Bay.